OpenClaw + Pipelock Deployment Guide#

 emptyDir: {}

-Add a NetworkPolicy to restrict the agent container's egress to only the pipelock sidecar:
+For a separate-agent-pod topology, a NetworkPolicy should restrict the agent pod's egress to DNS and the Pipelock Service:

 apiVersion: networking.k8s.io/v1